MacJoom/joomla-releasetools/README.md

-# joomla-devtools
+# joomla-releasetools
-Tools for Release Management and Joomla Development on the command line
+Tools for Joomla!
+Release Management on the command line

 Work in progress!
 Works for Minor releases only at the moment I have done some Joomla 4.4.0 Alpha releases with the following tools